paolopicelloit/prova1/README.md

 ## How to use

 In this guide it is assumed that Terrier is installed on your machine as well as RankLib, QuickRank and JForests.
-We refer to the official sites for the installation guides and we give here a brief step-by-step guide for running our software.
+We refer to the official sites for installation guides and we give here a brief step-by-step guide for running our software.

 For this software we assume that you have Terrier SE working.
 We refer to the "Installing and Running Terrier" guide (http://terrier.org/docs/v4.1/quickstart.html).